vityavv/language/writing/method++.md

 	},
 	intInfo: {
-		//this is where the interpreter puts it's information so that functions can manipulate it }
+		//this is where the interpreter puts it's information so that functions can manipulate it },
+	blockStack: [
+		//this is where I put information about what block of code I'm in (e.g. if statements and while loops) }
 }
 ```